ten-protocol/foundation/governance-guidelines.md

 ### 8.1	Non-Discrimination

-The Foundation will welcome any organization able to meet the Participation criteria, regardless of competitive interests with other Participants.
+The Foundation will welcome any organisation able to meet the Participation criteria, regardless of competitive interests with other Participants.
 The Board shall not seek to exclude any Participant for any reasons other than those that are reasonable, explicit and applied on a non-discriminatory basis to all Participants.